We have to clean out the grain bins that hold some of last year’s corn and beans to make room for this year’s crop.

 Grain augers will do most of the work, but there’s always a little left in the grain bin, so we have to clear them out manually.
 The tools we use to clear out our grain bins are simple.
 A grain bin sweep auger (1974 & 1999), a scoop shovel, a large rubber mallet, a push broom and face masks are the tools we use to get the job done.

 It takes about an hour per grain bin to clear out the final bushels left behind.
 It’s important to get everything out, because if any grain is left behind, it gets old and buggy, and will spoil and affect this year’s harvested crop.
 We also check all the mechanical aspects of each grain bin.
-We don’t want something going out before the crush of harvest.
+We don’t want something going out during the crush of harvest.

 We have five grain bins in various sizes to clear out before the end of September.
 We don’t quite have enough storage for our farm’s entire crop.
 Any commodities that can’t be stored are taken to the grain elevator seven miles away either to sell immediately or to be stored for around 17¢ per bushel for three months.
 This is done to hopefully get a better price later in that window of time.
 Remember The Farming Gamble?
 EVERYTHING, including our income, is a gamble!

 Number one corn must have 15% moisture or it will spoil.
 Corn is checked in the bin year round and is never kept on our farm more than nine months.
 Beans must have 13% moisture content to be marketable.
 If any of our commodities are above these moisture standards, they are docked on a sliding scale compared to the percentage of moisture.